Breed: French Bulldog

 Cats: Unknown

-Other Dogs: pretty good
+Other Dogs: Pretty good

 Energy Level: Medium

 Isaac is a sweet, independent, and playful Frenchie.
 He is a big boy with a deep voice, but don't let that fool you…he is a sweetheart!
 He likes to play with toys and will occasionally get the zoomies.
 He loves to go outside and LOVES going on walks.
 He's got the cutest waggle when he trots.
-Isaac is mostly potty trained and asks to go outside (except for when it's raining) but keep an eye out for occasional indoor marking.
-With time and consistency, he will learn the routine at his new home and marking in the house should cease.
-Isaac knows basic commands, but he is independent (some may say stubborn) - be prepared to be patient when you ask him to do something.
-He may take a few moments to decide on his own that he wants to do it.
-If not, then a firm insistence from his owner will get him moving in the right direction.
-He's not so much a lap dog but will eventually snuggle up to you.
-He is crate trained and will sometimes go in the crate just to hang out.
+Isaac is mostly potty trained and asks to go outside (except for when it's raining).
+With time and consistency, he will learn the routine at his new home.

-His ideal owner will be experienced with dogs who need firm consistent leadrship and patience.
+His ideal owner will be experienced with dogs who need firm consistent leadership and patience.
 He has taken well to the dogs in his foster home so a home with other dogs shouldn't be a problem.
 However, a home with young children will not be ideal.
 Isaac has allergies and ear issues.
 He was under the care of an allergist when he came to his foster home, with a detailed regimen of weekly shots, baths and regular wipes.
 However, we have simplified his regimen and switched to a premium food with some good results.
 He will need ongoing care for ear issues and allergies, so his ideal owner will be prepared to invest in his continued care and well-being.

 While in foster care, all our dogs are thoroughly vetted.
 Any discovered medical issues will be disclosed above.
 Our Lucky Bulldogs (and their smushie-faced buddies) are cleared by their vet for adoption prior to us accepting applications.
 All our dogs will be up to date on Rabies & DHPP vaccinations, up to date on Heartworm preventative after a negative Heartworm test, and spayed or neutered prior to being adopted out to their forever homes.
 Often times, our dogs are given dentals and sometimes nare-widening surgery if needed while under anesthesia.
 All surgical and medical history we have will be shared with adopters.
 Further details can be discussed with the foster volunteer during the phone interview for the applications that are chosen to proceed to the phone interview part of the adoption process.